Transit-oriented development: Dublin, Ireland

+Galway County Council have created an Urban Framework Plan for the townlands of Garraun North and South, located west of Oranmore, home to Oranmore railway station and is less than 10km (6.2 miles) from Galway city centre.
+The plan describes Garraun as a "Flagship development for County Galway, setting new standards in sustainable contemporary living, and with excellent access to public transport."

+The plan includes an expansion of the station's car park to two stories and green space above, which will roll down into a public park.
+The plan describes three-storey mixed use buildings on the main road and lots of residential space.
+South of the railway station, an "EcoPark" is planned.

 Paris, France

 Whereas the city of Paris has a centuries-long history, its main frame dates to the 19th century.
 The subway network was made to solve both linkage between the five main train stations and local transportation assets for citizens.
 The whole area of Paris City has metro stations no more than 500 metres apart.
-Recent bicycle and car rental systems (Velib and Autolib) also ease travel, in the very same way that TOD emphasizes.
+Recent bicycle and car rental systems (Vélib' and Autolib') also ease travel, in the very same way that TOD emphasizes.
 So do the new trams linking suburbs close to Paris proper, and tramline 3 around the edge of the city of Paris.

 The La Défense area is an example of a large scale transit-oriented district.

 Stedenbaan, Netherlands

-In the southern part of the Randstad a neighbourhood according to the principles of TOD will be built.
+In the southern part of the Randstad a neighborhood according to the principles of TOD will be built.

+Iran

+In Isfahan the subway is used for a TOD program.

-Various Impacts of TOD
+Impacts

-Environmental Impacts
+Environmental

 TOD has been shown to reduce multiple types of emissions in Los Angeles during life-cycle assessments; greenhouse gasses, respiratory irritants, and smog forming emissions can be reduced by approximately 30% in TOD when compared to lower density areas.
 This is attributed to various factors including residents having more travel options, reduced travel distances for everyday activities, and higher density housing reducing energy use per residence.
 In Dhaka TOD can also aid in reducing travel related CO_{2} emissions on a community level, specifically for work and school trips, due to residents traveling less distance to these locations.
 And it is suggested that the improvements in public transportation, pedestrian, and bicycle infrastructure that are associated with TOD and related policies may improve these reductions within Dhaka and other developing cities.
 However, TOD has also been found to be a major contributor to the urban heat island effect in Brisbane both having higher temperature and more rapidly increasing temperatures than non-TOD areas.
 This difference has been linked to TOD having a larger portion of non-porous land and less natural spaces, which must be considered when planning TOD.